Artificial food dyes are responsible for the bright colors of candy, sports drinks and baked goods.

 Not everyone agrees with that conclusion.
 Interestingly, some food dyes are deemed safe in one country, but banned from human consumption in another, making it extremely confusing to assess their safety.

-Bottom Line: Food dyes are petroleum-derived substances that give color to food.
-The safety of food dyes is highly controversial.
+Bottom Line: Artificial food dyes are petroleum-derived substances that give color to food.
+The safety of these dyes is highly controversial.

 - Red No. 3 (Erythrosine): A cherry-red coloring commonly used in candy, popsicles and cake-decorating gels.